-Mak Kamenica is the Deputy Chief of Party of the USAID Energy Investment Activity - EIA project in Bosnia and Herzegovina.
-His previous experience includes being the Deputy Chief of Party of the four-year USAID Enterprise Energy Efficiency – 3E project, in Bosnia and Herzegovina.
-The USAID 3E project assisted BiH to promote energy efficiency technologies and practices by developing demonstration projects in public and private buildings in BiH.
+Mak Kamenica is the Deputy Chief of Party of the USAID Energy Investment Activity – EIA project.
+Prior to this Mr. Kamenica was the Deputy Chief of Party of the USAID Enterprise Energy Efficiency – 3E project, in Bosnia and Herzegovina.
+The USAID 3E project assisted BiH to promote energy efficiency technologies by developing demonstration projects in public and private buildings in BiH.
 Through this project the capacities of the municipal public sector counterparts and small and medium-sized enterprises (SMEs) that implemented the works were increased, and public awareness about the benefits of energy efficiency was increased.

 From 2009 to 2010, Mr. Kamenica was a Fulbright Visiting Scholar at the New York Institute of Technology, department of Energy Management, doing research on energy efficiency and renewable energy topics.
 In addition, during his time in New York, Mr. Kamenica was an Advisor/Intern at the Mission of Bosnia and Herzegovina to the United Nations in New York and monitored the Second Committee of the UN General Assembly on issues that concern energy efficiency, climate change, environment and sustainability.
 In addition, Mr. Kamenica helped with the everyday activities of the BiH Mission to the UN during the time BiH became the non-permanent member of the UN Security Council.
 Mr. Kamenica also followed the activities of UNDP in the field of renewable energy and energy efficiency in eastern Europe and the Commonwealth of Independent States as well as other UN agencies.